Congratulations to HealthCare Academy Class of 2020!

 - Certified Home Health Aide: 3 months of coursework.
 Combined Chinese/English instruction available for monolingual speakers.

 - Medical Administrative Assistant (EXCEL): 6 months of coursework

-- Home Care Provider: Two Weeks paid training or 100 hours of coursework
+- Home Care Provider with Career Advancement Tracks: 2 weeks paid training or 100 hours of coursework

 *Please note that eligibility requirements may apply to each track.
 Course offerings are subject to availability and unless otherwise noted are held during business hours.

 What careers does this program prepare me for?